 What to expect from a professional photographer

-When you book a talented pro you’re paying for their years of training, experience, expertise and eye for detail, not to mention the costs of their professional camera and computer kit which become obsolete every few years!
+When you book a talented pro you’re paying for their years of training, experience, expertise and eye for detail, not to mention the costs of their latest professional camera and computer kit which becomes obsolete every few years!

 Most people don’t realise that pros spend 40-50 hours in total working on an all-day wedding booking.
 The quality processing and photoshopping we include in our prices is the most time consuming aspect of our work.
 It’s highly unlikely that a budget priced weekend hobbyist photographer is going to provide this level of service, quality or expertise.